-- 4.3.1 Subdivision of non corner allotments is not permitted, unless identified in the Building Envelope Plan, or as approved by Peet.
-This would also be subject to external / Council approvals. - 4.3.2 In certain circumstances at the discretion of the Design Review Panel, subdivision of corner allotments is permitted in accordance with the appropriate statutory approvals from the Local Authority.
+- 4.3.1 Subdivision of non corner allotments is not permitted, unless identified on the Building Envelope Plan in the applicable Plan of Subdivision, or as approved by Peet Design Review Panel.
+This would also be subject to external/Council approvals. - 4.3.2 In certain circumstances at the discretion of the Design Review Panel, subdivision of corner allotments is permitted in accordance with the appropriate statutory approvals from the Local Authority.